qqquan/t2p5_mpc/README.md

 The model is fed as constraints into the `ipopt` optimization library.

-### Timestep Length and Elapsed Duration (N & dt)
+### Hyper-parameters (N, dt, weights)

-After manually tuning the hyperparameters, the timestep length N of 25 and the elapsed duration of 0.02 is chosen for a reference speed of 50 m/s.
+After manually tuning the hyper-parameters, the timestep length N of 25 and the elapsed duration of 0.02 is chosen for a reference speed of 50 m/s.

 This means the total MPC prediction time is 25*0.02=0.5 seconds.

 The prediction time needs to be longer than the actuation interval.
 Too long a prediction time, the MPC is easily affected by the higher order term of the polyfit lane and the resulted trajectory is not smooth.
 Too short a prediction time, the MPC would not prepare for a incoming curve.

+Additionally, an extra weight of 500 is added to penalize the steering change rate.
+This avoids sudden steering change and results in a smoother lane-following performance.

 ### Polynomial Fitting and MPC Preprocessing

 The simulator feedbacks the lane centerline waypoints.
 The waypoints are in the global map coordinate.
-MPC preprocess the data by transforming them to a local reference frame, where the car orientation is the x-axis and the perpendicular line to x-axis is the y-axis.
+MPC preprocesses the data by transforming them to a local reference frame, where the car orientation is the x-axis and the perpendicular line to x-axis is the y-axis.

-This preprocessed data is further fited as a 3rd degree polhynomial to model the lane.
+This preprocessed data is further fitted as a 3rd degree polynomial to model the lane.

 ### Model Predictive Control with Latency

 The simulation has a 100ms latency before actuation.
-MPC controller accomendates the issue by incorperating the letancy into prediction.
-In other words, MPC controller returns an acuation prediction at the time of the timestep dt plus lantency after the current timestep.
+MPC controller accommodates the issue by incorporating the latency into prediction.
+In other words, MPC controller returns an actuation prediction at the time of the timestep dt plus latency after the current timestep.

 ## Installation